Tallinn Open

 The Tallinn Open was a tennis event held in Tallinn, Estonia.
 The first and only edition took place in October 2022.
 The event was part of the WTA Tour and is listed as a WTA 250 tournament.
 The tournament was introduced in 2022 as a result of the cancellation of WTA events in China due to the Peng Shuai sexual assault and disappearance controversy.
 Estonia's top ranked player Anett Kontaveit played a major role in bringing the event to Estonia, after facing political resistance.
 In 2023, it was announced that the tournament would no longer be held due to being unable to find financial support and the requirement of allowing athletes from Belarus and Russia to compete.

-The tournament was held at the FORUS Tennis Center on indoor hardcourts.
+The tournament was held at the FORUS Spordikeskus Tondi (Tondi Tennis Center) on indoor hardcourts.